muzakparov/simple_chat_web_app/README.md

-Simple chat web app deployed on heroku
+Simple chat web app developed on Node.js and deployed on heroku